-- 4.6.1 Scheduling and purpose of reviews - 4.6.1.1 The first two post-tenure reviews will occur at four-year intervals (year four after tenure; year eight after tenure) to correspond with consideration for promotion.
+4.6.1 Scheduling and purpose of reviews

+- 4.6.1.1 The first two post-tenure reviews will occur at four-year intervals (year four after tenure; year eight after tenure) to correspond with consideration for promotion.
 These reviews will be conducted by the entire Faculty Review Committee, except when the second review is preceded by an early promotion to Professor rank, in this case, the review will be conducted by a three-person panel of the Faculty Review Committee.
 (Early promotion can only be attempted once before Full Professor review).
 Thereafter, post-tenure reviews will occur at five-year intervals.
-Full Professors will be provided with three options: 1) A meeting and review of materials with the Provost, Division Chair and Department/Program Chair; 2) A meeting and review of materials with the Department/Program Chair and full Faculty Review Committee; 3) A review of materials without a meeting.
+Full Professors will be provided with three options (2/8/18)Faculty meeting): 1) A meeting and review of materials with the Dean of the College, Division Chair and Department/Program Chair; 2) A meeting and review of materials with the Department/Program Chair and Faculty Review Committee; 3) A review of materials without a meeting.
 Faculty are expected to participate in the post-tenure review process as scheduled.
 Participation in the review process is a prerequisite for PMA funding and consideration for sabbatical leave. - 4.6.1.2 Such reviews assess each tenured colleague's job performance, identifying areas of excellence and opportunities for growth, as well as suggesting possible resources to support that growth.
 The process, style and tone of this review closely follow that of pre-tenure reviews.
 Preparing for the review process encourages faculty members to clarify and refine their professional objectives and to consider new areas of development.
-The review itself aspires to help each faculty member chart a course through the various career stages of a professional educator, and to help the faculty member harmonize his or her needs and goals with those of the College.
+The review itself aspires to help each faculty member chart a course through the various career stages of a professional educator, and to help the faculty member harmonize his or her needs and goals with those of the College. - 4.6.1.3 Each post-tenure review results in a written response from the Faculty Review Committee. - 4.6.2 Preparing a case for post-tenure reviews - 4.6.2.1 Preparing a case for post-tenure reviews closely follows the procedure for preparing pre-tenure and tenure reviews.
+Detailed guidelines on how to prepare a FRC review portfolio are located on a linked page of the Academic Affairs webpage.
+Briefly, candidates are expected to provide the following: - 4.6.2.1.1 A case-making statement summarizing the faculty member's progress and accomplishments as a teacher, advisor and/or mentor; a scholar or artist; and a servant of the campus and community - 4.6.2.1.2 An updated, current curriculum vitae - 4.6.2.1.3 A compilation of SRI data